 Review and Approval Process

 The review process can be quite lengthy, especially for lower incidence programs, as the review process depends entirely on the participation of volunteer experts from the field.
-As noted above, the typical time for programs to go through review and be approved can take at least 6-12 months from the time we receive your submission.
-This timeline is dependent on the receipt of a submission that follows the IPR submission instructions as the review process could be delayed if the submission does not include direct links to evidence that are accessible without restrictions.
+As noted above, the typical time for programs to go through review and be approved can take at least 6-12 months from the time the IPR Team receives your IPR proposal.
+This timeline is dependent on the receipt of a IPR proposal that follows the IPR steps noted above as the review process could be delayed if the submission does not include direct links to evidence that are accessible without restrictions.
 The Commission asks that each institution, when completing the Intent to Submit form, identify one prospective reviewer for each proposed program to participate in the review of an IPR proposal to keep the review process moving as quickly as possible.
-It is highly recommended that institutions interested in the IPR process have their staff volunteer to review a submission prior to submission of their own proposal in order to gain the most in-depth understanding of the entire IPR process.
+It is highly recommended that institutions interested in the IPR process have their staff volunteer to review a proposal prior to submission of their own proposal in order to gain the most in-depth understanding of the entire IPR process.